Skip to main content

 • /run=<run-id>

-• /data ← For Analytical Questions, this contains 1 .csv file.
-For List Questions, this contains 1+ .parquet files with List data.
+• /data ← For analytical questions, this contains 1 .csv file.
+For user list questions, this contains 1+ .parquet files with list data.

 Note